jhallen/FPGA-notes/README.md

 You may use the DPHY hard macros for free (without paying for additional Lattice IP), but it's difficult:

-1. The raw hard macros can be found in IP catalog / Module / IO / MIPI_DPHY.
+1. The raw hard macros can be found in the Radiant IP catalog in Module / IO / MIPI_DPHY.

 2. I had difficulty when using macros from Radiant 3.1, the FPGA would not configure.
 Radiant 3.0 was OK.
 Maybe something to do with delaying the